Consumer Medicine Information

 Pomalyst (pomalidomide) is structurally related to ‘thalidomide’, which is known to cause severe life-threatening human birth defects (deformed babies) and death to an unborn baby if taken during pregnancy.
 If Pomalyst is taken during pregnancy, it may cause birth defects or death to an unborn baby.

-To avoid exposure to unborn babies, Pomalyst is available only under a special distribution program called the i-access program.
+To avoid exposure to unborn babies, Pomalyst has restricted availability under a Pregnancy Prevention Program (i-access).
 This program is designed to ensure that this medicine is always prescribed and taken in the recommended way.
 Importantly, only patients who are formally enrolled in this program and agree to fully comply with all the requirements of this program can receive Pomalyst.

 Some of the requirements of the i-access® program are outlined in the following sections.
 Your doctor will discuss all the details with you.